-A Hotel Agreement was entered into at the same time relating to the management of the hotel room as part of the overall development.
+A Hotel Agreement would also have been entered into at the same time relating to the management of the hotel room as part of the overall development.
 Income from the unit was to be pooled with other units.
 Income was guaranteed at a certain level for the first three years.

-The unit could be sold on the open market subject to the Hotel Agreement which had a 25-year term.
+The unit could be sold on the open market subject to the Hotel Agreement which had a 25year term.